The number of flood deaths in the earthquake-stricken area of Turkey has risen to 16 - ExBulletin

 Adiyaman and Sanliurfa were among 11 Turkish provinces hit by a 7.8-magnitude earthquake on February 6, killing more than 48,000 people in Turkey and an estimated 6,000 in northern Syria.

-Meanwhile, a moderately strong earthquake rocked a city in northeastern Turkey on Thursday, prompting people to take to the streets in fear.
+Meanwhile, a moderately strong earthquake shook a city in northeastern Turkey on Thursday, sending people into the streets in fear.

-The epicenter of the earthquake, which measured 4.8 on the Richter scale, was in the city of Bolu, 260 km east of Istanbul.
+The epicenter of the 4.8-magnitude earthquake was in the city of Bolu, about 162 miles east of Istanbul.

 Bolu Mayor Tangu Ozkan told Haber Turk TV that there were no reports of damage to any buildings in the city, but he said many people rushed outside in fear.